 When we start thinking about our parenting journey, most of us imagine cute baby outfits, quiet afternoon strolls, and evenings spent rocking little ones to sleep.
 What we often forget about is budgeting for baby.

 If you’re anything like me, you might have to start thinking about cutting back on food delivery and date nights.
-From pregnancy expenses to baby gear, starting a family can hit your bank account hard.
+From pregnancy expenses to baby gear, growing a family can hit your bank account hard.

 If you’re already pregnant or trying to conceive, creating a solid financial plan is the best way to afford this new chapter of life while still enjoying some modicum of your old life, too (hellooooo new parents NEED food delivery!).